European red-rumped swallow: Breeding

+European red-rumped swallows build quarter-sphere nests with a tunnel entrance lined with mud collected in their beaks, and lay 3 to 6 eggs.
+They nest under cliff overhangs, and have readily adapted to using buildings such as bridges and road underpasses.
+They do not normally form large breeding colonies, but are gregarious outside the breeding season.

 It is thought that the sequence "open-nest" to "closed nest" to "retort nest" represents the evolutionary development in the mud-building swallows, and individual species follow this order of construction.
 A retort builder like red-rumped swallow starts with an open cup, closes it, and then builds the entrance tunnel.
 It has been proposed that the development of closed nests reduced competition between males for copulations with the females.
 Since mating occurs inside the nest, the difficulty of access means other males are excluded.
-This reduction in competition permits the dense breeding colonies typical of the Delichon and Petrochelidon genera, but colonial breeding is not inevitable; most Cecropis species are solitary nesters.
+This reduction in competition permits the dense breeding colonies typical of the genera Delichon and Petrochelidon, but colonial breeding is not inevitable; most Cecropis species are solitary nesters.

 Conservation status

 The International Union for Conservation of Nature (IUCN) is the organisation responsible for assessing the conservation status of species.
 A species is assessed as subject to varying levels of threat if it has a small, fragmented or declining range, or if the total population is less than 10,000 mature individuals, or numbers have dropped by more than 10% in ten years or with a continuing decline over generations.
-The red-rumped swallow has a huge range and a population numbered in millions.
 It is not known to be seriously declining in range or numbers, so it is classed as Least Concern.

-The European red-rumped swallow is extending its range northward in Europe, colonising France and Romania in recent decades.
+The European red-rumped swallow is extending its range northward in Europe in response to global warming, colonising northern Spain, southeastern France, southwestern Slovenia, southern Romania, and Crimea in Ukraine in recent decades.
+However, it remains oddly scarce and patchy in its occurrence in Italy (and has even become extinct in eastern Italy in Marche and Abruzzo), and has not colonised southwest France, with the Pyrenees mountains being a significant barrier.
 The European population is estimated at 100,000 to 430,000 breeding pairs or 300,000 to 1,290,000 individuals.